 Level 3 Courses

-We offer A-Levels (AS Levels are also available in some subjects), BTEC Level 3 courses and the Level 3 Extended Project qualification (pg 39).
+We offer A-Levels, BTEC Level 3 courses and the Level 3 Extended Project qualification.
 All students must study at least 3 subjects at level 3, these can be all A-Levels, all BTECs or a combination of both.